 - Custom Styling - This allows you to select custom margins and border radiuses for how the widget shows on your site.
 You can also increase the page depth (z-index) to have the widget display in front of specific elements of your site.

 - Widget Positioning - Your site layout may require you to use different positioning for the widget on mobile devices.
 This section allows you to adjust this placement.

 - Custom Icons - From here you're able to change each of the icons that are displayed within the widget; you can even use animated GIFs.

 Visit Customize Your Storefront Widget for detailed instructions on how to change the widget's styling.

 Your customers can be notified of several events that take place with your program.
 This gives you an opportunity to engage with active customers and enhance your store's branding even further.

-We recommend customizing the colour, text, and logo in your email notifications.
+We recommend customizing the color, text, and logo in your email notifications.
 Here are some of the ways the email notifications can be adjusted:

 - Edit an email by selecting the ellipsis beside the desired email, then select Edit Template.

-- Colours can be adjusted by selecting Tools, then Source Code.
+- Colors can be adjusted by selecting Tools, then Source Code.

 - To add a custom logo, we recommend uploading an image to your Shopify store first, then copying the URL for that image.

 - You can select Insert, then Image to paste your image into the email template through the "Source" field.
 Make sure to update the image dimensions as well so it fits in your email properly.